e-mail: bok@dhit.pl

 Disadvantages of neodymium magnets:

-• They can break as they are fragile when subjected to a strong impact.
-If the magnets are exposed to impacts, it is suggested using magnets in a metal holder.
+• They can break as they are extremely fragile when subjected to a strong impact.
+If the magnets are exposed to impacts, it is suggested using magnets in a steel housing.
 The steel housing in the form of a holder protects the magnet from impacts and simultaneously increases its overall strength,

 • Due to their susceptibility to corrosion in a humid environment, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,